Events and alarms

 There are several ways you can filter the alarm list, so it displays just the alarms or events that you are interested in.

 1. In the toolbar of the alarm list, click the Custom (filter applied) or No filter text.
-The text may differ depending on the filter selected.
+The text may be different, depending on the filter you've selected.

 Filter alarms in XProtect Smart Client.

-2. Enter filter criteria on any of the columns you want to filter on.
-For example, if you enter a user ID in the ID field, the list will only display alarms assigned to that particular user.
+2. Enter the filter criteria on any of the columns you want to filter on.
+For example, if you enter a user ID in the ID field, the list only displays alarms assigned to that particular user.

 3. You can combine filters, for example State name and Owner (assigned to).